Cost of Living in Argentina

-Argentina is one of the strongest educational countries in Argentina and it has a high literacy rate, partly due to school being free for children up to the age of 13.
-However, all lessons in public and private schools are taught in Spanish.
+Argentina is one of the strongest educational countries in South America and it has a high literacy rate.
+Public school is free for children up to the age of 13 for both local and expat children.
+However, all lessons in public schools are taught in Spanish.
 This is ideal for younger expat children who will be living in Argentina for the foreseeable future and need to pick up the local language.

 Jobs in Argentina for Expats

 Like many countries around the world, a large number of expats find themselves teaching English in Argentina.
 Expats will find that the most job opportunities open to expats seek highlight qualified immigrants such as engineers, managers and executives.

 Most employers hiring foreign staff look for at least a basic level of Spanish and a willingness to learn.
 Fluency in English and any experience with Portuguese is also a real benefit.

 The average salary in Argentina is $45,200 ARS or £130 per month.
 However, it can range depending on your role.
 An electrical engineer, for example, could expect to earn $9,938,104 ARS per year, which equals £28,765.
 While this might seem low, the low cost of living in Argentina can balance things out so expats still enjoy a great quality of life.

 Cost of Living in Argentina Compared to The UK